xc720/Synthesisable-MIPS-Compatible-CPU/readme.md

 As per the specification, the CPU uses the Intel Avalon memory mapping interface, allowing for a more accessible solution.
 We use a 32 bit, big endian system and there is no support for double word instructions or instructions involving floating point numbers.

-## Environment and Standards
-The testbench and CPU adhere to the sub-set of SystemVerilog 2012 supported by Icarus verilog 11.0.
-It is assumed that all verilog files are compiled with -g 2012.
+### Environment Requirements
-For the test environment, it is assumed to be Ubuntu 18.04.
-Version 11.0 of Icarus verilog is already compiled and installed.
-Standard base Ubuntu packages will be installed, along with the following packages:
+The CPU and testbench are designed to work in the Ubuntu 18.04 environment, with version 11.0 of Icarus verilog compiled and installed.
+All verilog files are to be compiled with -g 2012.
+We assume that the standard Ubuntu packages are already installed, alongside the following packages:

 - `build-essential` (g++, make)
 - `git`
 - `gcc-mips-linux-gnu`
 - `qemu-system-mips`
 - `python3`
 - `cmake`
 - `verilator`
 - `libboost-dev`
 - `parallel`